 - Remove and shred chicken

-- Purée sauce
+- Purée sauce using an immersion blender

 - Add cream cheese